 But why would drivers want to document their experiences on the road and capture it on video, let alone have an audio recording of what goes on inside the vehicle?
 Our Pittsburgh car accident attorney at Shenderovich, Shenderovich & Fishman explains that the use of dashboard cameras inside vehicles can encourage drivers to drive safely and avoid accidents.

 Fact: The use of dashboard cams was made popular by several countries, including Russia.
-Millions of drivers in Russia installed the video and audio recording devices to fight against insurance fraud, angry drivers and illegal behavior by police officers during a traffic stop.
+Millions of drivers in Russia installed video and audio recording devices to fight against insurance fraud, angry drivers, and illegal behavior by police officers during a traffic stop.

 Under Pennsylvania law, dashboard cameras must be installed outside the range of airbag deployment in:

 As you can see, there are three options when it comes to the placement of a dashboard camera that meets the legal restrictions.